tommy-tran/reddit-clone/README.md

 2. Clone or download this repository
 3. Run `npm install` to install project dependencies
 4. Use the command `ionic serve` to run the app in your local browser

+# Major Revision History for MIS Documentation

+1. 1.0 MIS created on November 7, 2017
+2. 1.1 MIS updated on November 9, 2017
+3. 1.2 MIS updated on November 10, 2017

+Current version: 1.2